 - And more

-If you are considering undergoing open spine surgery and find yourself asking, “What is fusion surgery?” take the time to reach out to Laser Spine Institute and learn about all of our minimally invasive procedures.
+If you are considering undergoing traditional open spine surgery and find yourself asking, “What is fusion surgery?” then take the time to reach out to Laser Spine Institute and learn about all of our minimally invasive procedures.
 Contact us for more information.